1jour1vin

 Wine rated 94/100 (Wonderful wine)

-From a Grand Cru site traditionally excellent for Gewurztraminer, which Deiss has densely planted with the full range of Alsatian grape varieties, his 2004 Altenberg de Bergheim glows with honey, lilies, baking spices, orange liqueur, and citrus zest.
-On the palate, the wine has an underlying density that evokes minerality and undoubtedly explains in large part why a residual sugar level of nearly three digits results in a wine that is sweet, but not overly so.
-Candied citrus, orange liqueur and marmalade, peach jam, nut paste, honey, and vanilla, as well as the richness of the dough and the texture of butter, give this wine a pastry-like character—if one simply imagines chalk powder instead of flour.
-It finishes with remarkable elevation and elegance for such a rich wine.
+Hailing from a Grand Cru vineyard—traditionally renowned for Gewurztraminer—which Deiss has densely planted with the full range of Alsatian grape varieties, his 2004 Altenberg de Bergheim glows with notes of honey, lily, baking spices, orange liqueur, and citrus zest.
+On the palate, the wine exhibits an underlying density that evokes minerality and likely explains in large part why a residual sugar level nearing three digits yields a wine that is certainly sweet, but not overly so.
+Candied citrus, orange liqueur, marmalade, peach jam, nut paste, honey, and vanilla, along with the richness of the dough and the texture of butter, give this wine a pastry-like character—if one simply imagines chalk dust in place of flour.
+It finishes with remarkable elevation and elegance for a wine of such richness.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France